The Olde Ship

-The Olde Ship is an historic building in Pilling, Lancashire, England.
+The Olde Ship is a historic building in Pilling, Lancashire, England.
 It was built in 1782 for sea captain and slave trader George Dickinson (1732–1806), and has been designated a Grade II listed building by Historic England.

 The building was used as a farmhouse, owned by a Mr Whiteside, in 1815, while William Armer was landlord, when the property was a public house, for 36 years, retiring in 1927 at the age of 68.

 The village smithy adjoined the inn.
 It is now a private residence.